 Being convicted of driving under suspension, driving under the influence of alcohol or drugs (DUI) or other criminal offenses in Bucks County PA will often result in mandatory jail time, significant fines, excessive court costs and the loss of your job.
 If you are the primary wage earner in your family, serving time in jail can have a devastating impact on your children, spouse, partner and other family members.
+The Bucks County House Arrest Program may help you avoid these serious consequences.

 House Arrest PA DUI